govind2006/Dating-website/README.md

 python manage.py runserver
 ```
 - It will run the application on your localhost.
-- Open the browser with the localhost address and enjoy the application.
+- Open the browser with the localhost address and enjoy the Website.